nysol/mcmd/README.md

  Rather than dictating detailed processes of each command, the following example shows how the input data is processed in each command.
- M-Command consist of over 70 commands, a variety of data processing can be carried out flexibly by combining multiple commands.
+ MCMD consist of over 70 commands, a variety of data processing can be carried out flexibly by combining multiple commands.